paulwarhurst01/ArduinoSnakeGame/README.md

 - Switching the two would increase speed and possibly prevent the visible light spill.

 N.B.
 The system would benefit from a second shift register cutting down on pins

+### Observations after Switching
+- Resolution is much sharper, no longer get "light spill" from LED's turning on out of sync.
+- Noticeable refresh from left to right as bits are written to shift register
+    -   Possible Solution: Shift register manually rather than loading full byte each time
+    -   This resulted in noticeable improvement but still noticeable, unpleasant refresh flicker
+    -   Need to switch to other hardware implementation.